Universal positive mass theorems: Main statement

-The proof of the Theorem in divided into two parts.
-The first one is very simple: one notices that the map $\beta_A$ from $\RM^n\otimes\son$ into $\RM^n$ defined by
+The proof of Theorem \ref{theo:main} is divided into two parts: existence of $\mu(\mathbf{a})$, then its computation.
+The first step is very simple if the dimension $n$ is not equal to $4$.
+Indeed, one notices that the map $\beta_A$ from $\RM^n\otimes\son$ into $\RM^n$ defined by

 is equivariant under the action of $\son$.
+(If $\mV$ is complex, one should rather take the real part of this map, since the boundary contribution resulting from the integration by parts should always be real.)

+If $n\neq 4$, there is always a unique factor $\RM^n$ in the decomposition of $\RM^n\otimes\son$ into irreducible summands (this is a simple computation that can be done using the rules recalled in section \ref{sec:setting} and that we shall leave to the reader).
+Thus Schur's Lemma implies that $\beta_A$ is always a multiple of the orthogonal projection onto this unique summand, identified to $\RM^n$.
+Letting $\pi$ denote this projection, this means that

-Thus Schur's Lemma implies that it is always a multiple of the projection onto the (unique) factor $\RM^n$ appearing in the splitting of $\RM^n\otimes\son$ into irreducible summands (it is a simple computation, which we shall omit, to show that there is indeed a single occurrence of the standard representation in this tensor product).
-Moreover, the computation of this map is well-known in the case $\mV$ is the spin representation and $\mathbf{a}$ is the set of coefficients leading to the classical Lichnerowicz-Schr\"odinger formula.
-Indeed, we know that in this case the limit at infinity of the sum of the boundary contributions over an orthonormal basis of constant spinors in $\RM^n$ equals a (precisely known) multiple of
+where $\textrm{\emph{const}}(\mV,\rho,\mathbf{a})$ denotes a constant depending only on the choice of the representation $(\mV,\rho)$ and the coefficients $\mathbf{a}=(a_j)$.
+Moreover, the computation of this map is well understood in the special case where $(\mV,\rho)$ is the spin representation, $\mathbf{a}=(a_j)$ is the set of coefficients leading to the classical Lichnerowicz-Schr\"odinger formula, and $\omega$ comes from the Levi-Civita connection of the Riemannian metric $g$.
+In this case, $\beta_A(\omega)$ has the same dominant term at infinity as a (precisely known) multiple of $\diver_0 g - d(\tr_0 g)$.
+Thus, once integrated, the (traced) boundary contribution has the same limit as

-Thus it must be so for any choice of representation $\mV$ and this proves the existence of the constants $\mu(\mathbf{a})$.
+which itself converges to a positive multiple of the mass as $r$ tends to infinity.
+This then shows that the limit of the (traced) boundary contribution is a multiple of the mass for any choice of representation $(\mV,\rho)$ and coefficients $\mathbf{a}=(a_j)$.
+This in turn proves the existence of the constants $\mu(\mathbf{a})$ if $n\neq 4$.

-Computing the constants now involves a slightly more thorough study.
-As $\mu(\mathbf{a})$ is linear in $\mathbf{a}$, it is enough to compute the constant when $A$ is a single projection on an irreducible summand $\mW$ in $\RM^n\otimes\mV$.
-This will be done in the next section
+The case $n=4$ is slightly more involved as two distinct copies of $\RM^4$ appear in the decomposition of $\RM^4\otimes\mathfrak{so}(4)$ into irreducibles, due to the self-duality phenomenon.
+Thus, the previous proof does not apply.
+We shall provide below an alternative argument, which relies on the precise study of the map $\beta_A$.
+As this study is also necessary for the computations of the values of the constants $\mu(\mathbf{a})$, this will be done in the next section.